 And considering we’re almost into fall, what better way to enjoy a curry than curry with squash and (pumpkin spice for that matter)?

 Winter squash (like butternut squash) is super versatile and lasts for a little while in a cold spot in your pantry.
 I always have some on hand for things like butternut squash soup, fritters, mashed squash and curry.

 This butternut squash curry is chock-full of goodness and just hits the spot on a chilly fall or winter day!

 My absolute fave type of cooking (and eating) is those hearty fall and winter comfort food recipes.
 I just love ’em.

-I could seriously enjoy this curry straight outta the pot as is, but it’s also delicious over some rice…and garnished with cilantro…and maybe some naan on the side.
+I could seriously enjoy this curry straight out of the pot as is, but it’s also delicious over some rice and garnished with cilantro —and maybe some naan on the side.
 Ok, now I’m hungry 😉

 Why We Love Butternut Squash Curry

 - It’s made in one pot for easy cleanup